mayupatel/Machine_learning/README.md

 - For machine learning, all the codes are written using Python in Jupyter notebook.
 With the code file, dataset files are uploaded.

+ML_toolbox:

+- Topics covered here are: data modeling and PCA analysis class
+- Dataset used here are: It goes with any dataset

 Assignment_LDA:

 - Topics covered here are: PCA analysis - scree plot, scores plot, loadings plot, adding PC1 axis